Oldranda1414/llm-maze-tester/experiments.md

 mean_execution_time: 00:34:47
 total_execution_time: 23:11:01

+### Thoughts

+Some trivial mazes passed through anyway, but still there is an improvement.

+No real reasoning can be detected in the COT so I suspect that the solved mazes are due to random bruteforcing the solving process
+The declining hit rate (as maze dimensions increase) proves this point

 ## Summary table

 | Date  | Hit Rate (3×3) | Hit Rate (4×4) | Hit Rate (5×5) | Hit Rate (6×6) | Overall Hit Rate |